rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :id: compl_ex_k1CD6xoZxhXb
       :status: draft

-      The developer must explictly indicate the intended behavior when a division by zero or arithmetic overflow occurs when using checked arithmetic methods.
+      The developer must explicitly indicate the intended behavior when a division by zero or arithmetic overflow occurs when using checked arithmetic methods.

       .. code-block:: rust